lyris-prosper/Panic-Pod/README.md

 - **Safe Addresses**:
   - BTC Safe Address (required)
   - EVM Safe Address (optional, defaults to USDC on ZetaChain)
-  - Solana Safe Address (optional, defaults to USDC on ZetaChain)

-- **AI Trigger**:
+- **AI Trigger (Qwen API)**:
   - Natural language input: "If ETH drops below $2000 or BTC drops below $40000"
-  - Automatic parsing into executable conditions
+  - Automatic parsing into executable conditions (AND/OR logic)
-  - Visual execution plan preview
+  - Visual execution plan preview with asset-specific strategies

 ### Execution Simulation

 The execute page simulates a full evacuation:
 1. **BTC**: Direct transfer to safe address
 2. **ETH**: Approve → Swap to USDC → Bridge to ZetaChain
-3. **SOL**: Approve → Swap to USDC → Bridge to ZetaChain
+3. **ZETA**: Process assets → Send to safe address

 All executions run in parallel with realistic timing and visual feedback.